lib-static/howto/howtos/editfilesonlinegh.md

 - Type a brief title describing the changes you just made in the first text box

-  - This description helps you keep track of the changes and undo them later, if necessary.
+  - This description helps you keep track of the changes and undo them later, if necessary

-- If you need more space, describe your changes further in the optional second text box
+- If necessary, use the optional second text box to add a more detailed description
 {% include bootstrap/figure.md img="/github/github_commitchangeonline.png" caption="Describing and committing your changes" alt="Describing and committing your changes" %}

 ### Step 4: Commit your changes